 Being in a new place, though, has a way of challenging one's preconceived notions.
 Natalia is still searching but before it's over, she hopes to discover right where she belongs.

-I GIVE THIS BOOK:1 star1 star1 star1 star
+I GIVE THIS BOOK:

-The book of Ruth is one of my favorite passages of Scripture, so I love how Right Where I Belong is loosely based on it.
+MY THOUGHTS: The book of Ruth is one of my favorite passages of Scripture, so I love how Right Where I Belong is loosely based on it.
 I really liked the twist to it, instead of it being her mother-in-law it is her step-mother.

 This book was an extremely easy read!
 I was able to read it in one sitting and with it having over 300 pages that doesn't usually happen.
 The story was interesting from page one and I could not put it down - I just had to finish it!